 There are many different accounts of what happened and how the lions were eventually killed, but Patterson writes in his account that he wounded the first lion with one bullet from a high-calibre rifle.
 This shot struck the lion in its back leg, but it escaped.
 Later, it returned at night and began stalking Patterson as he tried to hunt it.
 He shot it through the shoulder, penetrating its heart with a more powerful rifle and found it lying dead the next morning not far from his platform.
 The second lion was shot at most nine times, five with the same rifle, three with a second, and once with a third rifle.

 After 25 years as Patterson’s floor rugs, the lions’ skins were sold to the Chicago Field Museum in 1924.
 The skins arrived at the museum in very poor condition.
 The lions were then reconstructed and are now on permanent display along with their skulls.

-Reasons for the two lions’ man eating behavior have been suspected to be any of the following: the lions’ natural prey being devastated due to an outbreak of cattle plague, Tsavo lions being accustomed to finding and eating dead humans left along the slave route bound for Zanzibar by slave traders, the cremation of the mostly Hindu railroad workers, leading to scavenging by wild animals.
+Reasons for the two lions’ man-eating behaviour have been suspected to be any of the following: the lions’ natural prey being devastated due to an outbreak of cattle plague, Tsavo lions being accustomed to finding and eating dead humans left along the slave route bound for Zanzibar by slave traders, the cremation of the mostly Hindu railroad workers, leading to scavenging by wild animals.
 There are also theories that the first lion had a severely damaged tooth that would have hindered its ability to hunt.
 Patterson disregards the last reason, claiming that he damaged the tooth himself with his riffle.
-However a recent study has found that one of the lions had an infection at the root of his canine tooth, which would make it difficult for him to hunt his natural prey.
-Whatever these lions’ reason for preying on humans, one fact remains, the Tsavo Man Eaters will go down in the African archives as ferocious Legends of Africa.
+However, a recent study has found that one of the lions had an infection at the root of his canine tooth, which would make it difficult for him to hunt his natural prey.
+Whatever these lions’ reason for preying on humans, one fact remains, the Tsavo Man-Eaters will go down in the African archives as ferocious Legends of Africa.